tjheeta/vagrant-openstack-plugin/README.md

 Vagrant.configure("2") do |config|
   config.vm.box = "dummy"

-  config.vm.provider :rackspace do |rs|
+  config.vm.provider :openstack do |rs|
     rs.username = "YOUR USERNAME"
     rs.api_key  = "YOUR API KEY"
-    rs.flavor   = /512MB/
+    rs.flavor   = /m1.tiny/
     rs.image    = /Ubuntu/
+    rs.endpoint = "KEYSTONE AUTH URL"
+    rs.keypair_name = "YOUR KEYPAIR NAME"
+    rs.ssh_username = "SSH USERNAME"
   end
 end
 ```

-And then run `vagrant up --provider=rackspace`.
+And then run `vagrant up --provider=openstack`.

-This will start an Ubuntu 12.04 instance in the DFW datacenter region within
+This will start a tiny Ubuntu instance in your OpenStack installation within
-your account.
+your tenant.
 And assuming your SSH information was filled in properly
 within your Vagrantfile, SSH and provisioning will work as well.

 Note that normally a lot of this boilerplate is encoded within the box